Sankeerth10/firstNonRepeated/README.md

 # firstNonRepeated
-This is a repo containing a java code which finds the first non repeated string character in an input string
+This is a repo containing a java code which finds the first non repeated character in an input string